wedesoft/www.wedesoft.de/_posts/2025-06-06-flight-model-physics-venturestar.md

 $L = C_L\,q\,S_{\mathrm{ref}}$
 {% endlatex %}

-The side force *Y* (and corresponding coefficient) is usually not important but we will look into it later.
+The side force *Y* (and corresponding coefficient) is usually not important but we will look into it <s>later</s> in a future article.

 ## Moments